-In accordance with the California Environmental Quality Act (CEQA), the State Water Resources Control Board (State Water Board) is the Lead Agency for preparation of the environmental impact report (EIR) and the incorporated Mitigation Monitoring and Reporting Program (MMRP) contained within this chapter (Public Resources Code §21081.6).
+In accordance with the California Environmental Quality Act (CEQA), the State Water Resources Control Board (State Water Board) is the Lead Agency for preparation of the Environmental Impact Report (EIR) and the incorporated Mitigation Monitoring and Reporting Plan (MMRP) contained within this chapter (Public Resources Code §21081.6).
 As such, the State Water Board is responsible for certifying its contents, and taking action to approve or deny approval of the Eagle Mountain Pumped Storage Project (Project).
-As the Lead Agency, the State Water Board is responsible for ensuring the mitigation program is implemented.
-Several agencies will be responsible for verification and timing of specific aspects of the mitigation program.
+As the Lead Agency, the State Water Board is responsible for ensuring the MMRP is implemented.
+Several agencies will be responsible for verification and timing of specific aspects of the MMRP.

-The mitigation program has been designed to avoid, minimize, rectify, reduce, eliminate or compensate for potentially significant impacts caused by construction, operation or maintenance of the Project (CEQA Guidelines §10597, 15126.4 & 15370).
-Implementation of the recommended mitigation program would reduce potentially significant impacts to a less than significant level, except for the resource areas with unavoidable significant impacts:

-Groundwater, Aesthetics, and Air Quality.
+The MMRP has been designed to avoid, minimize, rectify, reduce, eliminate or compensate for potentially significant impacts caused by construction, operation or maintenance of the Project (CEQA Guidelines §10597, 15126.4 & 15370).
+Implementation of the recommended MMRP would reduce potentially significant impacts to a less than significant level, except for the resource areas with unavoidable significant impacts: Groundwater, Aesthetics, and Air Quality.
 A statement of overriding considerations will be required for the resource areas with unavoidable significant impacts (CEQA Guideline §15093) [refer to Section 3.0 Environmental Analysis and Section 5.0 CEQA Mandated Topics for complete discussion].

-The mitigation program includes both project design features (PDFs) and mitigation measures (MMs).
+The MMRP includes both project design features (PDFs) and mitigation measures (MMs).
 The PDFs are design elements inherent to the Project that reduce or eliminate potential impacts.
 Because PDFs are incorporated into the Project, either in the Project design or by law as part of Project implementation, and do not constitute MMs.
-However, the PDFs are described within the mitigation program and are described within the analysis of each CEQA resource topic.
+However, the PDFs are described within the MMRP and are described within the analysis of each CEQA resource topic.
 Where applicable, MMs are provided to reduce impacts from the proposed Project to a less than significant level.

 CEQA Guidelines, Section 15123.4(a)(1) state that, "An EIR shall describe feasible measures which could minimize significant adverse impacts."
 Figures 6-1 and 6-2 were prepared to aid in understanding of the MMs, and how they work together, so that as a package they result in minimization of significant adverse impacts.
 For example, MM GW-1, Groundwater level monitoring, is a multi-purpose mitigation measure.
 The information from the monitoring will be used in the engineering design of the seepage recovery wells (MM GW-4 and 5) which are used to prevent impacts to the Colorado River Aqueduct and the proposed Eagle Mountain Landfill.
 In addition, the groundwater level monitoring will be used to verify that the seepage recovery wells are working as intended, and that seepage is being controlled to meet the performance standards set for the Project.
-Therefore, MM GW-1 is a necessary component of the mitigation program as a whole.
+Therefore, MM GW-1 is a necessary component of the MMRP as a whole.

-The following text is a summary of the mitigation program for the proposed Project.
-This summary is a compilation of all of the PDFs and MMs which are discussed in the resource specific sections, found in Section 3.
-This summary has been added to the Draft Final EIR to aid the reader in locating information about the mitigation program.
+The following text is a compilation of all of the PDFs and MMs which are discussed in the resource specific sections, found in Section 3.
+This summary has been added to this Final EIR to aid the reader in locating information about the mitigation program.